blockspacer/basis/basis/race_sync_point/README.md

 # About

-unit tests and stress test use the SyncPoint utility heavily to inject delay, failure or custom logic to simulate specific execution sequence.
+unit tests and stress test use the SyncPoint utility to simulate specific execution sequence.

 ```cpp
 // Use TEST_SYNC_POINT to specify sync points inside code base.